laminsaidy/TradingAppPP5/README.md

 | **Mobile App** | Expansion | React Native cross-platform development |
 | **AI Recommendations** | ML | Personalized suggestions based on activity |
 | **Subscription Tiers** | Monetization | Premium seller profiles & promotions |

-# Usage
-1. Signup: Create a page by signing up to become a user.
-2. Signin: After signing up, you will be directed tothe sigin form.
-3. Dashboard: View an overview of your trading activities and market trends.
-4. Trade Management: Manage your trades and portfolios.
-5. User Dashboard: Find your Items on your private user dashboard.
-6. Inbox: Find new conversations from potencial buyers through the inbox.

 # Models
 ### Category